lordtatty/bluego/README.md

 Once everything is launched it will map two webapp endpoints to localhost:

-  - ``http://localhost:8080`` This is a yii app, printing out a simple string.
+  - ``http://localhost:8080`` This is a yii app which will serve as the frontend.
-  - ``http://localhost:8081`` This is a simple apache server, also printing out a simple string.
+  - ``http://localhost:8081`` This is an API intended to be the core of the application.

 From here you can simply get devving.
 Any code changes made will immediately impact the code on the containers, because the local src is mapped as a volume.
-However, note that yii will need to be restarted for the code changes to take affect with it's loop - working out a way to autodetect such changes in this environment, and relaunch, is on the todo list.

 **Other useful scripts**